 Later, when Mara asks Patricia for advice about what to do about Mick possibly moving to Australia, Patricia tries to reassure her by saying that Mara and Mick work as a couple so well despite their differences.
 Mara takes this as advice to make their differences more evident to Mick so that he'll break up with her before moving to Australia.

 Affectionate Nickname: Eddie calls Patricia "Yacker."
-This started as an insult, but took on a different meaning when they started dating.
+In a strange twist, this actually started as an insult, then took on a new meaning when they started dating.